Syriac Schools and Libraries

 According to Duval, the standardization of the dialect of the Holy Book and the revision of its translation were initially performed by Jacob of Edessa in 705.
 He was followed by learned monks who dedicated themselves to studying the translation of the Bible.
 The monks of the Qarqafta Monastery were particularly instrumental in this effort, and the Qarqafta translation of the scriptures is attributed to them.
 Notable among these scholars was Toubana, who resided in one of the monasteries, and Saba, a figure highly respected for his knowledge and jurisprudence.
 Saba's work included fine books copied between 724 and 726, which offer a historical perspective on the flourishing of philological science among the Syriacs.
 The monastery was also the training ground for several bishops.

-The school at the Monastery of St. Sergius in Mosul, Iraq
+School at the Monastery of St. Sergius in Mosul, Iraq

 The school at this monastery became famous in the eighth and ninth centuries.
 One Maphrian and few bishops graduated from it.
 This school was a theological college, as evidenced by the graduation of some scholars from it, such as the great theologian Moshe Bar Kepha, Metropolitan of Barman and Mosul (d.
 903).
 Among the famous teachers of this school was Rabban Quryaqus, the teacher of Moshe Bar Kepha.
 It is believed that Rabban Anthony of Takriti, one of the brilliant Syriac scholars of the ninth century, received his education at this monastery.

-The school and library at the Monastery of Tela’da:
+School and library at the Monastery of Tela’da:

 The Monastery of Tal'ada, near Antioch was established in the middle of the fourth century, when it became a school and center of learning.
 It reached more fame, however, in the last decade of the seventh century, through the excellence of Jacob of Edessa.
 Benjamin, metropolitan of Edessa, also taught in Tal'ada shortly before 837.
 The monastery was still populated in the middle, or possibly the end, of the tenth century.
 The books at the library of Tel'ada's Monastery numbered about 740 books and some of its books are preserved in the British Museum, including the selected hymns of Mar Isaac, that was transcribed in about 570.
 The monks of this monastery took possession of the books of Jacob of Edessa after his death in 708.